 If you’re an avid avocado eater or you just happen to whip up an extra-large batch of guacamole, you may find yourself with peels and pits piled up in the waste bin.
 Is there something you can do with all this?
-As a matter of fact, there is!
+Can you compost avocado pits?
+Can you compost avocado skin?
+As a matter of fact, you can!

 One of our favorite parts of Avocados From Mexico is that they contain nearly 20 vitamins and minerals, including potassium, copper, vitamin E, and vitamin C. These nutrients are great for humans like you, and the goodness doesn’t stop there.
 Not only are fresh avocados cholesterol- and sugar-free, but they’re also a source of good fats!